Kreedyy/reef/README.md

 Installing:
 `make install`

 Default install path is `/usr/local/bin/` so make sure it is in your PATH.
+This can be changed with `PREFIX=`:
+`make PREFIX=/usr/bin install`

 ## Contributing